Please Note:

 The Cal Poly IRB has been established in accordance with the requirements of the current Federal Regulations, under 45 CFR 46.107.

-The IRB members and the chair are appointed by the Vice President for Research and Economic Development.
+The IRB members and the chair are appointed by the Vice President for Research.
 IRB members who are faculty should be tenured, so as to avoid pressure or influence from more senior faculty or administrators.
 Due to the level of experience and relevant expertise needed to perform IRB duties, there are no term limits for IRB members, and they will continue to serve as long as they demonstrate knowledge of regulations, an understanding of the application of the ethical principles, and have time available to devote to the associated responsibilities.
 The Vice President will conduct annual reviews of the chair, IRB members, and IRB composition for compliance with Federal Regulations and Cal Poly policy and procedures, and will determine and seek action if a conclusion is made that a member’s participation should be discontinued.
 If it is necessary to add new or replace exiting members, several methods are used to identify candidates: the existing members may be asked to provide recommendations; faculty with expertise in areas specific to the types of projects reviewed may be contacted directly; open calls will be announced via campus websites and distributed emails; interested persons may contact the Vice President to express interest; or the Vice President may identify and recruit potential members.

 A list of current IRB members is available online.